thealetheia/motor/README.md

 # Motor
-> ⚙️  A set of tools for logging, debugging, and measuring of your code.
+> ⚙️  A set of tools for logging, debugging, and measuring of Go code.

 ```go
 package main